Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/04-intro-to-statistics-for-bioinformatics-I.md

   <img src="../figures/heatmap-exp.png" height="90%" width="90%"/>
 </p>

-To demonstrate how one could perform an unsupervised hierachical clustering analysis in R, we will use the same RNA-seq dataset from [He *et al*](https://www.nature.com/articles/s41586-020-2536-x), describing transcriptomic changes in the developing mouse embryo.
+To demonstrate how one could perform an unsupervised hierarchical clustering analysis in R, we will use the same RNA-seq dataset from [He *et al*](https://www.nature.com/articles/s41586-020-2536-x), describing transcriptomic changes in the developing mouse embryo.

 Clustering can be quite computationally intensive, therefore we will first generate a subset of the gene expression data containing five specific tissues, rather than all 17.
 ```r